aaronbloomfield/pdr/uva/tas.md

 ## Megan Marshall
 [![Megan Marshall](//libra.cs.virginia.edu/tas/mem5ak.jpg)](//libra.cs.virginia.edu/tas/full/mem5ak.jpg)
 Hi!
-I'm a third year majoring in computer science and statistics and this is my first semester as a TA.
-I'm from Nova and have a little sister.
-I am a huge (and very optimistic) college sports fan, primarily for football and basketball, and love hiking, playing various IM sports, and just being outside in general.
-Another fun fact is I have a cactus named Bob and I know how to knit.
+I’m a fourth year majoring in computer science and statistics.
+I’m from Nova and have a little sister.
+I am a huge (and very optimistic) college sports fan, primarily football and basketball, and love hiking, playing various IM sports, and just being outside in general.
+I really enjoyed this class because it helps you understand how to solve so many types of problems.
+Have a great semester!
 <br clear="all">

 ## Sam McBroom